 Many factors can influence the wear and tear of textile jewellery.
 Here are some important tips to help you keep your jewellery looking its best so that you can enjoy wearing it for years.

-Remove jewelry prior to washing hands, swimming, showering, using cleaning products, etc.
+- Remove jewelry prior to washing hands, swimming, showering, using cleaning products, etc.

-You are strongly advised to store your African Baroque jewelry away from direct light, variations in temperature and smoke.
+- You are strongly advised to store your African Baroque jewelry away from direct light, variations in temperature and smoke.
 Prolonged exposure to sunlight can cause textiles to fade and lose their colour.

-Always store your jewellery pieces individually so that they don’t rub together, scratch or tangle.
+- Always store your jewellery pieces individually so that they don’t rub together, scratch or tangle.
 Particular care should be taken with glass pearls to ensure that they do not knock against one another when stored.

 - Your jewellery is particularly susceptible to damage from the effects of chemicals present in perfume, hairspray, make-up, nail polish remover, body oils, sun tan lotion and deodorant.